 Vitamin B9, more commonly known as folate or folic acid, is a water-soluble vitamin essential for human growth and development.
 It encourages normal nerve and brain functioning, and may help prevent heart disease and stroke by reducing blood levels of homocysteine (an amino-acid byproduct that is believed to raise the risk of heart attack, stroke and dementia).
-Studies suggest it might also help protect against cancers of the lung and cervix, and may help slow memory decline associated with aging.
+Studies suggest it may also help slow memory decline associated with aging.

-Pregnant women have an increased need for folic acid: it supports the growth of the placenta and fetus, and it helps to prevent several types of birth defects, especially those of the brain and spine, such as neural tube defects.
+Pregnant women have an increased need for this B vitamin, as folic acid supports the growth of the placenta and fetus, and it helps to prevent several types of birth defects, especially those of the brain and spine, such as neural tube defects.
 Pregnant women and women of childbearing age should take extra steps to get enough folic acid.
-Spinach, green vegetables and beans are good sources.
+Spinach, green vegetables and beans are good food sources of folic acid.
 Other natural sources of folate include asparagus, bananas, melons, lemons, legumes, yeast and mushrooms.

-If you are pregnant or nursing, discuss your vitamin B9 dosage with your obstetrician/gynecologist.
-Visit the Weil Vitamin Advisor for more supplement information.
+If you are pregnant or nursing, discuss your vitamin B9 dosage with your obstetrician/gynecologist as supplementation is highly recommended to ensure you are getting enough.

 |Start Eating Anti-Inflammatory And Save 30%!
 A healthy lifestyle and following Dr. Weil's Anti-Inflammatory Diet can help reduce the risk of age-related concerns such as heart disease, Alzheimer's and many forms of cancer, as well as help promote a healthy immune system.
 Begin your 14-day free trial of Dr. Weil on Healthy Aging for access to anti-inflammatory shopping guides, eating tips, recipes, interactive tools, videos and more.|